ChrisDJordan/tiy_assignments/Day_51/questatx.md

 ##Game Plan
-The game plan for this project is to bring out what makes quest stand out from
+The game plan for this project is to make Quest stand out from their competitors
-their competitors, and manage their content well.
-Bringing excitement to wakeboarding,
+and manage their content well.
+One of my many goals is to bring excitement to wake
-and what makes it cool will be a big goal.
-I will provide information for newcomers to
+boarding and show people how cool it can be.
+I will provide information for new comers
-the sport about to expect, and show off the supportive environment.
+about what to expect and show off Quest's supportive environment.
 Quest offers a great
-facility with activities that no one has, they keep the laid-back Austin feel, without
+facility with unique activities and keeps a laid-back, "Austin" feel, without
-intent of becoing to big.
-I intend on showcasing their fun supportive atmosphere.
+the intent to make it big.

 ###Technical Possibilities
 -possible weather update